pkdone/mongo-mangler/README.md

 // Generate a whole number between a given minimum and maximum number (inclusive) fakeNumberBounded(minNumber, maxNumber)

-// Generate a text representation of whole number to a specific number of digits (characters) in length fakePaddedNumberAsText(numberOfDigits)
+// Generate a text representation of whole number to a specific number of digits (characters) in length (max 30) fakePaddedNumberAsText(numberOfDigits)

 // Generate a decimal number between 0.0 and 1.0 with up to 16 decimal places